 Blood Sugar Info and Meal Tips

-Having the smallest milligram dose Abilify available to use for the taper
+Having the smallest milligram dose of Abilify available to use for the taper

-A practical approach is to ask your doctor to prescribe pills at the lowest dosage available, which is the green oval-rectangle 2 mg tablet.
-Please note, these will be used in tapering and that does not mean you would take only the lowest dose straight away.
+Work with your prescriber closely.
+A practical approach may be to ask your doctor to prescribe pills at the lowest dosage available, which in the case of Abilify is the green oval-rectangle 2mg tablet.
+Please note, that does not mean you would take only the lowest dose straight away.
 You and your prescriber will work down gradually and this is easier to configure using the lowest dose pills.
-For example, let’s say a person is on 30 mg Abilify.
-You would want to have the 2 mg version available so that for dropping down to 27 mg, one could cut the 30 mg in half, for 15 mg, and then add six of the 2 mg to equal a total of 27 mg.
-Your prescriber may choose to use the 10 mg and the 2 mg versions to make the math easier.
+For example, let’s say a person is on 30mg of Abilify.
+If you have the 2mg version available for dropping down to 27mg, one could cut the 30mg in half, for 15mg, and then add six of the 2mg to equal a total of 27mg.
+Your prescriber may choose to use the 10mg and the 2mg versions to make the math easier.
 Any of the Abilify versions can be halved as needed to configure the correct milligram dosing needed.
+These are examples for demonstration only — always consult your prescribing caregiver for specific instructions that are pertinent to your unique situation.

 Managing concurrent medications